LIMX-SUPPORT/LimecoinX/README.md

 The Version 0.11.X add new function.

 0.11.0 Release notes
 Limecoinx Core 0.11.0 is forked off the Bitcoin Core 0.9.3.
-The old limecoinx versions 0.9.1.4 were forked from the Litecoin 0.9.1.x tree.
+The old limecoinx versions 0.9.1.4 was forked from the Litecoin 0.9.1.x tree.
 The following changes are introduced in this major release.
 This list is compiled from the release notes of Bitcoin Core 0.9.0, 0.9.1, 0.9.2, 0.9.2.1, 0.9.3 and was completed with the introduced changes to the Limecoinx Core 0.11.0.

 Limecoinx Core: